-There’s nothing lovely about the Beatitudes.
+There’s nothing lovely about Beatitudes.
 It’s institutional-looking and outdated.
-And yet, says Jan Dougherty, a director of another facility, “They’re probably doing some of the best work” and have “virtually no sundowning”, a reference to agitated, delusional behavior that often shows up in the afternoon and evening with dementia patients.
+And yet, says Jan Dougherty, a director of another facility, “They’re probably doing some of the best work” and have “virtually no sundowning,” a reference to agitated, delusional behavior that often shows up in the afternoon and evening with dementia patients.

 No Fixed Routines

-All staff members from doctors to housekeepers are expected to put the needs of the residents first, offering companionship, affection, tasty food and small sensory pleasures throughout the day.
+All staff members at Beatitudes, from doctors to housekeepers, are expected to put the needs of the residents first, offering companionship, affection, tasty food and small sensory pleasures throughout the day.
 Halls are distinctively colored to help patients find their way back to their rooms.
 There are no fixed bedtimes or rising hours and no bathing schedules.
 Provided they maintain basic hygiene, patients may choose when and if to bathe and spa-like bathrooms provide a desirable ambiance.

 Generally psychotropic drugs are reduced or eliminated altogether.
-Dementia patients are especially sensitive to side effects from drugs.
+Dementia patients are especially sensitive to side-effects from drugs.
 Antipsychotics are prescribed when someone suffers from, say, schizophrenia or when a resident very close to death is having distressing hallucinations.
 Drugs are primarily given for pain or depression.

 Food as Love

-People with dementia often forget to eat and may be acting out when they actually need food.
+People with dementia often forget to eat and may act out when they need food.
 Staff also found that nutritious, low-salt, low-fat foods can actually discourage residents from eating.
 Snack carts and accessible refrigerators, formerly filled with Ensure, now hold yogurt and other soft, appetizing foods.
 Dementia patients often soothe themselves by sucking just as they did when they were babies, so lollipops are always available.
 It’s hard to feel bad when there’s something sweet on your tongue.

 Specific activities related to something patients once enjoyed are encouraged and facilitated.
-Benrath Senior Center, an innovative setting in Dusseldorf, Germany had a patient who would wake every night at 2 a.m., insisting that he had to get to his baking job.
+Benrath Senior Center, an innovative setting in Dusseldorf, Germany had a patient who would wake every night at 2 a.m. insisting that he had to get to his baking job.
 Now someone accompanies him every night to the kitchen where he goes to work.
 He feels enormous pride and satisfaction in a job well done.

-The Bus Stop to Nowhere
+A Bus to Nowhere

 Time to Appreciate Each Soul

 Tena Alonzo of Beatitudes regards residents as being “closer to the higher being.
-This is who they are: real, honest, and sometimes raw.
+This is who they are: real, honest and sometimes raw.
 There is no ability to reason, or to cover up who you really are.
 And so, for much of the time, you see the loveliness of the soul—it is bare for everyone to acknowledge.”